ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 If the AS is unable to process part of the request, such as not understanding part of the `access` field presented, the AS MUST NOT indicate the token as active.

-An active access token is defined as a token that
+An active access token is defined as a token that is all of the following:

 - was issued by the processing AS,
 - has not been revoked,
 - has not expired,
 - is bound using the `proof` method indicated,
 - is appropriate for presentation at the identified RS, and
-- is appropriate for the `access` indicated (if present),
+- is appropriate for the `access` indicated (if present).

 The AS responds with a data structure describing the token's current state and any information the RS would need to validate the